 The game plays out across several months during the Wyoming summer.
 Henry, alongside Delilah, is tasked with watching the horizon for signs of fire.
 These summer months are split – you don’t play from day one to day x.
 The game jumps to various dates, crafting a powerful story for those days skipped.

-The first and second day are filled with moments for Henry and Delilah to get to know one another, days in between are used to chase down some drunken teens causing havoc, a mysterious stalker.
+The first and second days are filled with moments for Henry and Delilah to get to know one another, days in between are used to chase down drunken teens causing havoc and a mysterious stalker.
 Despite never encountering another human face-to-face, Campo Santo has done a fantastic job of crafting a story filled to the brim with tension and unease, with a little light-heartedness thrown in for good measure.

 The voice acting is captivating and simply put the story wouldn’t have been half as powerful if not for the talents of Rich Sommer and Cissy Jones.
-The connection between the pair is what makes Firewatch so interesting – any less and the game would have turned out much like many other ‘walking simulators’ before them.
+The connection between the pair is what makes Firewatch so interesting – any less and the game would have turned out much like many other of walking simulators before.

 The intense and radiant colours which are present throughout the game are truly mesmerising.
 The art style is both delightful and charming – with scenes ranging from morning to dusk capturing what it would be like out in the wilderness.

 Issues and Problems